windingtree/sdk/docs/docs/clients.md

 > The subscription will be automatically removed (unsubscribed) when the request expiration time is exhausted

+> Important!
+Suppliers can send multiple offers with different options and prices in response to the same request.
+The client should collect all of them in a special period of time and then propose to the user options to choose the best-fitted one.

 ## Sending of request

 ```typescript